Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 …

-He stares at it.
+He stares at the door.

-Then reloads the page.
+Then he reloads the validator dashboard.

-Just in case this time, something different happens.
+Just in case the next block changes everything.